 An RFP may be used when the County's requirements are not precisely defined or quantified.
-RFPs are used when it is necessary to obtain the services of professional consultants, architects, engineers, and design firms and are generally required when the total contract for services will exceed \$200,000.
+RFPs are required to be used when it is necessary to obtain the services of professional consultants, architects, engineers, and design firms when the contract for services will exceed \$100,000.
 Awards made as a result of RFP solicitations are not based solely on cost factors but upon the technical and programmatic superiority of the offeror's proposal.
 However, the selected proposal should include a price that is within reasonable proximity of other qualified offerors.
 RFP procedures for consultants, architects and engineers are further described in Manual Sections 4.8 and 4.9.

-- (b) General Procedures - (1) GSD shall be responsible for maintaining a current file, open for public inspection and updated regularly of firms/consultants in various professional categories.
-The list of firms will identify those that have indicated through a selfcertification process that they are minority, female or disabled owned businesses (MBE, WBE, DBE). - (2) RFPs for professional consultants and architectural and engineering firms for contracts more than \$200,000 require Purchasing Agent approval prior to release. - (3) It is recommended that RFPs for professional services be submitted to GSD Purchasing for consultation and review prior to release. - (c) Pre-Qualifications
+(b) General Procedures

+- (1) GSD shall be responsible for maintaining a current file, open for public inspection and updated regularly of firms/consultants in various professional categories.
+The list of firms will identify those that have indicated through a self-certification process that they are minority, female or disabled owned businesses (MBE, WBE, DBE). - (2) RFPs for professional consultants and architectural and engineering firms for contracts more than \$100,000 require Board approval. - (3) It is recommended that RFPs for professional services be submitted to GSD for consultation and review prior to going to the Board for approval and release.

+(c) Pre-Qualifications